ATO99Y/Onix/README.md

 1.1: Added logo and updated styles
 1.2: Added settings button and update log
 1.3: Bug fixes and creator information added

+# Onix Lite

+new and improved Onix But with limitations and its still under development